Krystian19/cactus-app/README.md

     - Running @ http://localhost:5050

 ## Todos
-+ - [ ] Directly run a file instead of building and running from the binary on the go services
 + - [x] Enforce function return type on the client's code
 + - [x] Improve shell script on the wait.sh in the client's CI pipeline, to avoid waiting forever for the build to finalize.
 + - [ ] Setup an Object generator for the types used in the testing files https://medium.com/@jaferson123/tdd-factory-generator-with-factory-ts-and-faker-js-to-ease-your-testing-in-typescript-applications-5afdd45e6e8